Skip to main content

 1. Run FerretDB in diff-proxy mode.
 This can again be achieved by using the --mode flag or by setting the FERRETDB_MODE environment variable to diff-proxy.

-2. Follow the same instructions as the one for diff-normal above to run FerretDB in diff-proxy mode and re-run the query.
+2. Follow the same instructions as the one for diff-normal above to run FerretDB in diff-proxy mode and re-run the command.

 {